openfaas/openfaas.github.io/_posts/2023-10-19-large-scale-functions.md

 >
 > [Conor Barr](https://www.linkedin.com/in/conor-barr-ab176227/), Chief Technology Officer at Patchworks had to say about the results we got for them:

-What would be your first thought, if you got an email like that?
-You'll see my thought process, and input from the OpenFaaS community reflected in this post.
+In this post, you'll see my thought process, and input from the OpenFaaS and Kubernetes community.
+Thanks to everyone who made suggestions or the problem over with me.

 **How many functions is a normal amount?**